Martinez474/Cellpose-Image-Analysis/README.md

    python -m pip install -r requirements-ai.txt -r requirements-data.txt
    ```

-   On Linux with an NVIDIA GPU, install the CUDA PyTorch packages instead of
+   With an NVIDIA GPU, install the CUDA PyTorch packages instead of
    the CPU packages:

    ```bash